 - The first target_user is used by OpenNebula core to get the user structure.
 The token target_user is not used by the core nor the driver.
 It is used as "salt", so tokens are different for the same user (different expire times) and for the same time (different target_users).

 - I'd say that the security of the token it self is not weak, as it should be hard enough to break the service account password and generate fake tokens.

 Regarding the communication channel, it is assumed to be secure, if the token is captured it can be reused (that's the reason to use the expire time).
 We could also check the target_user in the token and the authstring.
 So if the token is compromised only one account will be compromised.

 Note that it is the same (even worse) for the XML-RPC channel; if the authstring is compromised it can be reused (without expire time).
 If oned is running in a host different of that used by any client tool (CLI, suntone,...) it should be proxy'ed through SSL.

-#6 Updated by Daniel Molina almost 7 years ago
+#6 Updated by Daniel Molina over 7 years ago

 - Status changed from New to Closed

 - % Done changed from 0 to 100

 In this guide http://opennebula.org/documentation:rel4.4:cloud_auth there is a reference to the x509 server auth: